Brazilian Cherry Flooring - Certification

 By Steve Getsiv, 02/23/09

-Brazilian Cherry flooring the wood to watch as FSC Certification becomes consumer requirement for Brazilian Cherry floors.
+Brazilian Cherry flooring the wood to watch as Certification becomes consumer requirement for Brazilian Cherry floors.

 Naturally, the advent of additional bureaucracy and red tape requires more logistics and administration by importers/exporters and mills as well, which equates to more man power and labor required to bring products into the United States.
 This will inevitably cause a rise in price to the consumer of these products.
 The question is, will the consumers find the extra cost worth it for certification of their Brazilian Cherry floors?